hackoregon/civic/CONTRIBUTING.md

 Once a change has been implemented and tested, [open a Pull Request](https://help.github.com/articles/about-pull-requests/) on Github.
 Explain what the change is and why it was made.
 Include screenshots when relevant, and never merge without first getting a design review and a code review!

+To keep your PR up to date automatically, apply the `automerge` label.
+[Kodiak](https://kodiakhq.com/) will automatically keep your branches up to date and merge at the appropriate time.

 Finishing a task and getting it merged is incredibly rewarding, and every contribution, no matter how small, assists in Hack Oregon's mission to build civic data projects!